-It requested FBI Director James Comey and Adm.
-Mike Rogers, the head of the National Security Agency, to appear at a closed hearing on Tuesday.
-Additionally, it said it also has asked former CIA Director John Brennan, former National Intelligence Director James Clapper and former Deputy Attorney General Sally Yates to appear at an open hearing also scheduled for Tuesday.
+The committee said it also has asked former CIA Director John Brennan, former National Intelligence Director James Clapper and former Deputy Attorney General Sally Yates to appear later at an open hearing.